spyderbat/spydertop/README.md

 # to persist settings, or to use a pre-configured Spyderbat API
 docker run -it -v $HOME/.spyderbat-api:/root/.spyderbat-api spyderbat/spydertop [ARGS]

+# to run docker with the host's timezone settings
+docker run -it -v /etc/localtime:/etc/localtime spyderbat/spydertop [ARGS]
 ```

 ## Installation